felixwurst/js-to-do-list/README.md

-# To-do-list in JavaScript
+# To Do List in JavaScript

-## Task
+### Exercise:

-Add delete-buttons to each element of the to-do-list.
-The list element and the element inside the array should be deleted, if the 'Done'-button is pressed.
+Add delete buttons to each item in the to-do list.
+The list element and the element within the array should be deleted when the Done-button is pressed.

+### Tools:

+-   HTML
+-   CSS
+-   JavaScript